 Anne Petters is a multimedia artist with a strong background in glass.
 She received a Diploma in Fine Arts from the Institute for Ceramics and Glass Art, Hoehr-Grenzhausen, Germany, and a MFA in sculpture/glass from Alfred University, New York.
 Born in Dresden in 1978, she grew up in the German Democratic Republic.
 Petters has been awarded numerous artist residencies and received the prestigious Queen Elizabeth Trust Scholarship for excellence in British Craft in 2014.
 She has taught as visiting lecturer at the Royal College of Art and is currently leading the glass studio at City & Guilds of London Art School.

 Jeff Zimmer's atmospheric, multi-layered glass paintings of rich vistas contain the menacing shadows of offshore oil platforms or military drones, generating a jarring juxtaposition that is both beautiful and terrifying.
 Concurrent with his painting, Zimmer has been collecting images of memorials and monuments to LGBT persons throughout history.
 He etches these on thin sheets of glass used to protect cell phone screens, contrasting the fragility of human memory with the potential long memory of digital photography.
-During his visits to The Byre and Caithness in general, Zimmer has been seeking out and visually translating the little-told stories of underrepresented communities in the region.
+During his visits to The Byre and Caithness in general, Zimmer has been seeking out and visually translating the little-told stories of lesbian, gay, bi, trans, intersex and gender-non-confirming folk in the region.

 Jeff Zimmer originally trained in theatre in Washington, DC, before moving to Edinburgh, Scotland, to obtain his Masters in glass painting.
 He received second prize in the 2014 Coburg Prize for Contemporary Glass, and was awarded the 2014 Stephen Procter Fellowship at the Australian National University, School of Art & Design.
 His work is in the permanent collections of the Victoria and Albert Museum, UK; European Museum of Modern Glass, Germany; Glasmuseet Ebeltoft, Denmark, and Glasmuseum Frauenau, Germany.
 Zimmer teaches in Edinburgh and has lead masterclasses and workshops at other locations including Pilchuck Glass School, Washington; North Lands Creative, Scotland; and Bild-Werk Frauenau, Germany.